mbheinen/bpa-ipf-tsp/docs/basic/overview.rst

 ``BRANCH_DATA``

-  This ASCII text input file contains the branch database of all branches coded with in-service date and out-of-service date.
+  This ASCII text input file contains the branch data of all branches coded with in-service date and out-of-service date.
 This file is searched for branches in service on the date requested.
 BPF selects the appropriate branches.

 ``NEW_BASE``